nais/doc/addons/idporten.md

 dev-gcp:aura:my-app
 ```

-Make sure that you are aware of and configure if necessary the value of `spec.idporten.redirectURI`.
-As redirectURI
-will be generated in this form: `https://my.application.ingress/oauth2/callback`

-Make sure to explicitly configure any values in [`nais.yaml`](../nais-application/reference.md#spec-idporten) that you wish to keep for your existing client.
+Make sure to explicitly configure any values in [`nais.yaml`](../nais-application/reference.md#spec-idporten)
+that you wish to keep for your existing client.

 ## Deletion